opentracing-contrib/python-tornado/README.rst

 Tracing Individual Requests
 ===========================

 If you don't want to trace all requests to your site, then you can use function decorators to trace individual functions.
-This can be done by managing a globally unique ``TornadoTracer`` object yourself, and adding the following lines of code to any get/post/put/delete function of your ``RequestHandler`` sub-classes:
+This can be done by managing a globally unique ``TornadoTracing`` object yourself, and adding the following lines of code to any get/post/put/delete function of your ``RequestHandler`` sub-classes:

 .. code-block:: python

-    tracer = TornadoTracer(some_opentracing_tracer)
+    tracing = TornadoTracing(some_opentracing_tracer)

     class MyRequestHandler(tornado.web.RequestHandler):
         # put the decorator before @tornado.gen.coroutine, if used
-        @tracer.trace(['uri', 'method']) # optionally pass a list of traced attributes def get(self):
+        @tracing.trace(['uri', 'method']) # optionally pass a list of traced attributes def get(self):
             ... # do some stuff